 Environmental Review Instructions

 These instructions will link you to the forms that are to be filled out.
-You can also go to the Drinking Water Protection Forms page for a complete list.
+You can also go to the Drinking Water Revolving Fund Forms page for a complete list.

 If another agency approves the environmental review

 Some projects will be covered by an environmental review conducted by another agency.
 For simplicity, the MDH will accept another state or federal agency's environmental review, but their review must cover the drinking water revolving fund project(s).
 Submit documentation showing their approval to the MDH district engineer.
 No further steps are likely.

 There are two project exemption categories.
 The first category is for projects that are exempt from both environmental review and the requirement for a historic database search.
 These projects are listed on the Environmental Review Exemption Checklist (Word Document).
 The second category is for projects that are exempt from environmental review but require a historic database search.
 These projects are listed on the Section 106 Exemption Checklist (Word Document).

 If a project is exempt from both the environmental review and historic database searchComplete the Environmental Review Record Cover Page (Word Document) AND the Environmental Review Exemption Checklist (Word Document).
 If any of the five categories in the checklist are checked YES, then send both completed forms to the Community Public Water Supply staff in your county: